-- 5.8 A student who on his/her first entry does not complete successfully the examination for a course-unit may re-enter the failed examination on one occasion, in accordance with the conditions specified in General Regulation 13.7. - 5.9 First and second year students, third year students on four year degree programmes and third and fourth year students on five year degree programmes may, at the discretion of the examiners, be permitted to resit, before the start of the following session first, second, third or fourth year examinations in which they have failed. - 5.10 Before a student may proceed to the next year of his/her programme of study he/she must have complied with all requirements of the College, and must have satisfied the examiners at the appropriate course-unit examination.
-Any student whose sessional fees have not been paid in full may not be allowed to proceed to the next year of his/her programme.
+- 5.8 A student who on his/her first entry does not complete successfully the examination for a course-unit may re-enter the failed examination on not more than two further occasions, in accordance with the conditions specified in General Regulation 13.7. - 5.9 First and second year students, third year students on four year degree programmes and third and fourth year students on five year degree programmes may, at the discretion of the examiners, be permitted to resit, before the start of the following session first, second, third or fourth year examinations in which they have failed. - 5.10 Before a student may proceed to the next year of his/her programme of study he/she must have complied with all requirements of the College, including the payment of all due sessional fees, and must have satisfied the examiners at the appropriate course-unit examination.